New U.S. sanctions hit top Russian firms; Kiev says Russia shoots down its jet

 In the latest escalation of the conflict on the Ukrainian-Russian frontier, Kiev said a Russian jet had shot down one of its warplanes, its strongest accusation yet of direct Russian military involvement in the war.
 A Ukrainian military spokesman said the pilot of the SU-25 fighter ejected to safety.

-After months of measures that hit only individuals and smaller firms, Washington imposed sanctions on Russia's largest oil producer Rosneft (ROSN.MM), its second largest gas producer Novatek and its third largest bank Gazprombank.
+After months of measures that hit only individuals and smaller firms, Washington imposed sanctions on Russia's largest oil producer Rosneft, its second largest gas producer Novatek and its third largest bank Gazprombank.
 The firms are run by Putin allies who have become wealthy during his tenure.

 The sanctions in effect close the firms to medium- and long-term dollar funding.
 Other targets include Vnesheconombank, VEB, which acts as payment agent for the government, and eight arms firms, including the producer of the Kalashnikov assault rifle.